Nocturia Causes Sleep Loss But Many Americans Don’t Know About It, According To Survey

-A new Harris Poll has revealed that one of the leading causes of sleep loss is a medical condition that 72 percent of Americans have never heard of — nocturia.
+A new Harris Poll has revealed that one of the leading causes of sleep loss is a medical condition that 72 percent of Americans have never heard of: nocturia.

 According to WebMD, people that have to urinate more than once per a typical night’s rest, which is six to eight hours, may have nocturia.
 It can occur when the kidneys make too much urine, or the bladder cannot hold enough urine, or because of both.